What constitutes as a felony in the state of Arizona?

 Have You Been Charged With a Felony?

 Felony charges and convictions can have very serious and long-lasting consequences.
 Not only could they turn into prison time and probation, but they can also limit your abilities and opportunities in life.
 You need to fight any and all felony charges you face and I can help you do it.
+If you have had any possessions seized by the state of Arizona when you were charged with a felony I can also guide you through the process to request the items be returned to you.

 Call my office today to set up a free initial case review.
 Allow me to take a closer look at the evidence and circumstances in your felony case and suggest a strategy for moving forward.
 Call 480-331-7568 today!